-The content of the educational experiences has been developed according to AOA/ACGME Residency Program Requirements and are delineated in the attached goals and objectives for each rotation.
+The content of the educational experiences has been developed according to AOA/ACGME Residency/Fellowship Program Requirements and are delineated in the attached goals and objectives for each rotation.
 See Exhibit B.

-The Program Director, Dr. Paul Bown, is ultimately responsible for the content and conduct of the educational activities at all sites, including CORNERSTONE.
-The MUSOM Program Director/CORNERSTONE Site Director and the faculty are responsible for the day-to-day activities of the Residents to ensure that the outlined goals and objectives are met during the course of the educational experiences.
+The Program Director, Paul Bown, MD is ultimately responsible for the content and conduct of the educational activities at all sites, including VAMC.
+The MUSOM Program Director/VAMC Site Director and the faculty are responsible for the day-to-day activities of the Residents/Fellows to ensure that the outlined goals and objectives are met during the course of the educational experiences.

-Rotations may be in two (2) week blocks, but generally rotations are a month in duration.
+Rotations may be up to 3 months for senior residents, but generally rotations are a month (s) in duration for junior residents.

-The day-to-day supervision and oversight of Resident activities will be determined by the specialty service where they are assigned.
-The Program Coordinator is responsible for oversight of some Resident activities, including coordination of evaluations, arrangement of conferences, sick leave and annual leave as mandated by MUSOM.
+The day-to-day supervision and oversight of Resident/Fellow activities will be determined by the specialty service where they are assigned.
+The Program Coordinator, is responsible for oversight of some Resident/Fellow activities, including coordination of evaluations, arrangement of conferences, sick leave and annual leave as mandated by MUSOM.